IoTPanic/pixelpusher/README.md

 `username` - User's username to login with, this can be the same as the name but it should stay the

 `password` - Hash of the user password for a login, is excluded from any request, on a login this field can be used to submit a plaintext password value.

-## Hardware

-For hardware, either a basic ESP32-WROOM module, Dot, or another generic board can be used to stream data, please view the pixels library to see if there is an example for your platform.
-Although, we encourage you to buy a dot board in order to support this project as well as the pixelcrasher web frontend.

 ## API